saiprasad7437/Karix-RCS/README.md

 Karix API uses bearer tokens as an authentication layer while sending request Bearer <auth-token>

-Note: Contact karix provisoning team to get the auth tokens
+Note: Contact provisoning@karix.com  to get the auth tokens and guidense for more suppport